ggciag/mandyoc/docs/files/installation.rst

 Or follow the instructions that pop up on the terminal.

-For further information about the PETSc library, check the `PETSc website`_.
+For further information about the PETSc library, check out the `PETSc website`_.

 Finally, *add a symlinks* of `mpirun` to `~/.local/bin`